sophiajt/rust_proposals/api_front_page_guidelines.md

 * Even if you don't want to read the rest of the `README`, you have enough to get started.
 * Readable by a layman, no jargon is introduced in the first few paragraphs.

 What do we mean by "no jargon is introduced in the first few paragraphs"?
 Using the `rand` crate as an example - the crate's initial documentation probably should _not_ include a discussion of cryptographically secure random number generators since its primary purpose, for most Rust developers, will be to product any random number.
-This information should instead be provided in a separate section that specifically discuss cryptographically secure random number generation.
+This information should instead be provided in a separate section that specifically discusses cryptographically secure random number generation.

 In general - it's good to give a developer a place to easily learn what your crate is about.
 Once they have the general idea, you can dive into more details that are specific to your crate, including jargon that would be common with its use.

 ## First Example

 The first example should provide an easily understood example to help a developer understand how they can start making use of your crate.
 Ideally, this example should only demonstrate your crate and core Rust functionality.
-Avoid large examples with lots of features as this tends to be a better fit in the examples directory.
+Avoid large examples with lots of features; larger examples are better fit for the `examples` directory.

-Here's a sample of a good first example of a crate.
+Let's look at a sample of a good first example of a crate.
 Notice that the author has focused on getting started, showing how to import and use the crate, and a few simple uses of common functionality.

 ```rust
 #[macro_use]